ices-eg/wg_MGWG/stock-recruitment/README.md

 ## Proposal Format

-* Working title:  Interanl versus external estimation of stock-recruit relationships: can we and should we?
+* Working title:  Internal versus external estimation of stock-recruit relationships: can we and should we?
 * Participants
   * See below
 * Background